Parkland Student: March Was 'Just The Start'

 And the pace keeps on going.

-When Zeif comes down to the hotel lobby the morning of the march, there are already two camera crews waiting to chronicle Zeif's journey to the rally site on Pennsylvania Avenue, where he has a seat on the stage.
+When Zeif comes down to the hotel lobby the morning of the march, there are already two camera crews waiting to chronicle his journey to the rally site on Pennsylvania Avenue, where he has a seat on the stage.

-There, he meets one of his favorite rappers, Vic Mensa, who's performing alongside people like Miley Cyrus and Demi Lovato.
-Toward the end of the program, he holds up a t-shirt emblazoned with "Change the Ref" — the organization Guac's father has founded in his son's memory.
+There, he meets one of his favorite rappers, Vic Mensa, who is performing alongside people like Miley Cyrus and Demi Lovato.
+Toward the end of the program, Zeif holds up a T-shirt emblazoned with "Change the Ref" — the organization Oliver's father has founded in his son's memory.
 Zeif stretches it out wide right behind Jennifer Hudson as she sings "A Change is Gonna Come" backed by a choir and surrounded by Parkland students with their arms around each other.

-Before the day's over, there's another roundtable on CNN, dinner with his parents, brothers and some friends near the hotel, and then, after a late night spent with friends in the hotel room, the big weekend is over.
+Before the day is over, there's another roundtable on CNN, dinner with his parents, brothers and some friends near the hotel, and then, after a late night spent with friends in the hotel room, the big weekend is over.

-'I don't want to get over it'
+"I don't want to get over it"

 "Well, it's not over," Zeif says Sunday morning.
 "The whole thing is not over.
 This was just the start of it."